gridsim/gridsim/doc/source/overview.rst

 This diagram presents the heart of the Gridsim simulation framework.

 The :class:`gridsim.simulation.Simulator` is the main class of Gridsim.
-It is composed of modules (such as :class:`gridim.electrical.ElectricalSimulator`) themselves composed of elements
+It is composed of modules (such as :class:`gridsim.electrical.simulation.ElectricalSimulator`)themselves composed of elements (such as :class:`gridsim.electrical.element.ConstantElectricalCPSElement`).
-(such as :class:`gridim.electrical.ConstantElectricalCPSElement`).
 These elements are the living part of the simulation, they will evolve during the time and interact with others to simulate the exchange of energy.